This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What are the three types of collars?

-Collars come in three main types: flat collars like Peter Pan styles,
+Collars come in three main types: flat collars like Peter Pan, which lie against the garment.

 How do you pin a collar for sewing?